 By Louise Norris

-54,804 people had finalized their private plan selections in the New Jersey exchange by February 1 – an increase of more than twenty thousand people since the end of December.
-Silver plans are by far the most popular in New Jersey, selected by 67% of enrollees.
-An additional 104,689 people had been found to be eligible for New Jersey’s expanded Medicaid through the exchange by the beginning of February.
+74,370 people had finalized their private plan selections in the New Jersey exchange by February 1 – an increase of nearly twenty thousand people in one month, and coming on the heels of January’s enrollment growth of more than twenty thousand people.
+An additional 123,092 people had been found to be eligible for New Jersey’s expanded Medicaid through the exchange by the beginning of March.

 In late February, 11 New Jersey lawmakers – all Democrats – partnered with Get Covered America to volunteer their time in helping NJ residents get enrolled in the exchange.
 The lawmakers’ staff members will also be helping with the enrollment effort, which is Get Covered America’s largest partnership with state lawmakers in the country.